mccabmic/fatman-littlecoat/README.md

 Part 3: Create-room uses min/max as to help draw tunnels in any direction.
 Part 3:	Pay attention to the variables you are using.
 Draw that crap out.
-Part 3: Min / max dimensions help, literally drawing edge cases for out-of-bounds rooms
+Part 3: Min / max dimensions help, literally drawing edge cases for out-of-bounds rooms Part 4: Future Gits will use either feature \ fix \ or chore